-• FIN 512 - International Financial Management
+- FIN 512 International Financial Management

 - FIN 530 Bank Management

 - FIN 533 Commercial Banking

 - FIN 540 Capital Markets

-Master of Business Administration in Healthcare Management and Leadership
+Specialization: Healthcare Management and Leadership

-The Master of Business Administration in Healthcare Management and Leadership (MBA-HCML) program is designed to prepare students for careers in the fields of managed care supervision, patient care management, and healthcare services manager.
+The Master of Business Administration with a specialization in Healthcare Management and Leadership is designed to prepare students for careers in the fields of managed care supervision, patient care management, and healthcare services manager.

-- Demonstrate the use of effective communication to assess business challenges and opportunities associated with the global economy, competition, change, and uncertainty - Integrate appropriate information on management theories and practices to improve healthcare organizational performance - Utilize applied research methods and business strategies to maximize healthcare growth and development opportunities - Identify and analyze complex business concepts and explore alternative solutions to healthcare and financial problems - Apply appropriate quantitative and qualitative tools, proven management theories and practices to analyze, evaluate, and decide on a wide range of healthcare business issues including ethics
+- Demonstrate the use of effective communication to assess business challenges and opportunities associated with the global economy, competition, change, and uncertainty - Integrate appropriate information on management theories and practices to improve healthcare organizational performance - Utilize applied research methods and business strategies to maximize healthcare growth and development opportunities - Identify and analyze complex business concepts and explore alternative solutions to healthcare and financial problems - Apply appropriate quantitative and qualitative tools, proven management theories, and practices to analyze, evaluate, and decide on a wide range of healthcare business issues, including ethics

-The Master of Business Administration in Healthcare Management and Leadership degree requires completion of 36-semester credits of coursework, including 24 credits of Business Core courses and 12 credits of Healthcare Management and Leadership Specialization Elective courses.
+The Master of Business Administration with a specialization in Healthcare Management and Leadership requires the completion of 36 semester credits of coursework, including 24 credits of Business Core courses and 12 credits of Healthcare Management and Leadership Specialization Elective courses.